andrew0030/PandoraCore/notes.md

   - [x] Add different types of ctm
   - [x] Add json option to toggle "in front of" checks
   - [x] Optimize ctm even more (this will involve some hacky stuff, so it should be the last step)
+- World Generation
+  - [ ] Add a data driven registry that allows for modifiers (essentially an alternative to forge biome modifiers)
+  - [ ] Add a modifier that allows registering entity spawns to biome/s
+  - [ ] Add a modifier that allows registering features to biome/s
+  - [ ] Add a modifier that allows registering structures to biome/s
+  - [ ] Maybe add a modifier that allows adding entries to jigsaw structure piece pools
 - Shader Patcher
   - I dont understand enough about this system to write TODOs